lemonbob/iMpress/README.md

 <i-child title={data.title}></i-child>
 ```

 10. Props are not mutable.
 They exist only as namespaces for the child component to access the true owner of the data.
-Props when properly conceived are not local data, nor should they ever be so.
-To modify a prop, internally a propsMap contains data references to the true owner of the data, a setState method on each component can be used to request mutation.
+Props when properly conceived are not local data, nor should they ever be considered as local data.
+To modify a prop, internally a propsMap contains data references to the true owner of the data, a setState method on each component can be used to request mutation and records a full log of where the data was changed.
 ```
 $c.setState(value, 'props.title');
 ```